 In 2009, I moved to Chicago to get involved in the comedy scene and to learn comedic writing and acting and all that.
 I studied improv and comedy writing and Chicago’s venerable comedy institutions — Second City, The Annoyance, etc.

 For a while, I did improv all the time and wrote a lot of sketches and then I started writing longer pieces (plays and screenplays).
 Some of those plays have been performed at The Artistic Home and Annoyance Theatre.
 And I was a co-creator of The Radio Television Theater Hour, a quirky live talk show set in a fictional small-town Chicago.
 It was a great show but you probably didn’t see it.

 After writing and performing comedy on stage for five years, I wanted to make stuff that is more permanent because fear of death and all that.
-I wrote (and sometimes acted in) a few short films that have played with absurd themes and oddball characters.
-Some of those shorts have been screened in places that were not the internet, including The Spectacle and The Chicago REEL Shorts film festival.
+I wrote (and sometimes acted in) several short films that have played with absurd themes and oddball characters.

 In 2015, I made Words Fail Me, an improvised web series that put characters in difficult and sometimes bizarre situations and let them find their way out.
 The series was an official selection at the Brooklyn Web Fest, NYC Web Fest, and Hollyweb Festival.

 Since then, I’ve been busy working on a short film called The Deadline.
-I work-shopped the script at the 2015 IFP/Chicago Screenwriters Lab, I directed it in March 2016 and it’s currently being submitted to festivals for 2017.
+After the script won the IFP/Chicago screenwriting contest, I directed it in March 2016 and it’s currently being submitted to festivals for 2017.

 I speak Spanish (fluently) and French (sort of fluently) and I’ve lived abroad in France and Argentina.